deltachat/deltachat-pages/en/help.md

 - Either delete yourself from the member list or delete the whole chat.
 If you want to join the group later again, ask another group member to add you again.
 - As an alternative, you can also "Mute" a group - doing so, you'll get all messages and can still write but you're no longer notified of any new messages.

+# Encryption {#encryption}

+## Does Delta Chat have an end-to-end-encryption?

+- Yes.

+## What do I have to do to activate the end-to-end-encryption?

+- Nothing.

+- Delta Chat (and other Autocrypt-compatible email-programs) share the keys required for end-to-end-encryption automatically as the first messages are sent.
+After this, all subsequent messages are encrypted end-to-end automatically.
+If, one of the chat partners use an app later that cannot use end-to-end-encryption, it is paused for this time and automatically re-activated as soon as possible.

+- If you want to _deactivate_ the end-to-end-encryption, use the corresponding setting at "Settings / Advanced settings".

+## If end-to-end-encryption is not available, is the connection not encrypted at all?

+- No. The normal, email-standard _transport encryption_ is used then.

+## How can I check the encryption?

+Choose "Encryption" from the user's profile:

+- For an end-to-end-encryption, Delta Chat show two fingerprints there.
+If they are the same on the device of your chat partner, the connection is safe.

+- For transport encryption, this state is just shown there

+## Which standards are used for end-to-end-encryption.

+OpenPGP.
+Key transport is done via Autocrypt.
+You can also use your existing private key by importing them at "Advanced settings / Manage private keys"

+# Multi-client {#multiclient}

+## Can I use delta Chat on multiple devices the same time?

+- If you want to use the **same account** on different devices, you have to make sure, all devices use the same keys for encryption:

+    - On the first device, choose "Advanced settings / Manage private keys / Export key to Downloads"
+    - Via USB, copy the key file from the "Downloads" directory of the first device to the second one.
+	- On the second device, "Advanced settings / Manage private keys / Import key from Downloads"

+- All this is **not needed** for the standard usage of Delta Chat using just one device.

+- NB: In multi-client mode, _incoming_ messages are shown at once on all clients. _Outgoing_ messages are synced about two times an hour.
+Maybe we can improve this, but we would need more [support](support) on this issue.

+## Where do I find the "Advanced settings"

+- in the settings dialog, touch the menu-icon in the upper right corner.

 # Login Issues